yashkathe/Monitoring-system-with-arduino/README.md

 # Monitoring system with arduino

-This monitoring system has various features such as burglar alarm, gas leak alarm and temperature and humidity sensor.
+This monitoring system has various features such as burglar alarm, gas leak alarm and temperature/humidity sensor.

 ## Components Used